acato-plugins/block-editor-templates/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/398f3310-d285-4489-ae3b-07b8ab344119 )

 == Changelog ==

+= 1.0.5 =
+Release Date: July 30th, 2025

+Fix: Changes in the plugin for posting to WordPress.org include using get_posts instead of a direct DB query for checking the existence of templates.
+This however had the effect of sometimes not detecting existing templates, which caused the plugin to create new templates even if one already existed.
+This has been fixed by using the correct query parameters in get_posts.

 = 1.0.4 =
 Release Date: May 26th, 2025